Ryxai/ADNotes/Notes.markdown

 Tree roots have transitive trusts with the forest root.

-All domains in a forest trust all other domains in the forst.
+All domains in a forest trust all other domains in the forest.

-External trusts ar used for NT domains or when domains in two separate forests need to trust one another but not the entire forests.
+External trusts are used for NT domains or when domains in two separate forests need to trust one another but not the entire forests.

-Exsternal trusts are non transitive.
+External trusts are non transitive.

 Sid filtering is a protection enabled by default, for external trusts.

-Trusts are subsceptible to replay attacks.
+Trusts are susceptible to replay attacks.

 Sid: Domain + Relative id.

 Sid history is the explicit past of a user who has migrated domains.
-Useful to ensure users dont lose access to old resources.
+Useful to ensure users don't lose access to old resources.

 Sid filtering ignores sid history.